fatimaiqbal34/Master-stack/README.md

 ### Install Dependencies

-If a module contains a `requirements.txt` file:
+For modules that contain a `requirements.txt` file:

 ```bash
 pip install -r requirements.txt
 ```

-Some modules may have their own dependencies or setup instructions.
+Some individual projects may have their own dependencies and setup instructions.

 ## ▶️ How to Use

-Navigate to the module or project you want to explore.
+Navigate to the relevant project or learning module.

 For example: